arsium/ShellCodeLoaderCSharp/README.md

 # ShellCodeLoader
 A small shellcode loader library written in C#
-This small library allows you to inject shellcode in memory of current launched file.
+This small library allows you to inject shellcode in memory of current launched file or any other processes.
 Useful to use as red team or in a remote access tool.
-Works for 32 & 64 bit Executable
+Works for 32 & 64 bit shellcode.

 Note : Shellcode for 32 bit works ONLY for 32 bit and vice-versa (64 bit).